SenseiBao/AI-Anime-Girl-Cat-Classifier/README.md

 Run the very bottom code cell and upload some images of your choice and see if they're a cat or an anime character

 # Known issues
 Because our dataset for the anime characters only use portraits with white backgrounds, it can often confuse intricate backgrounds that match an anime character's design well with the shape of a cat, thus causing it to guess that your image may be a cat.
+Transparent PNGs also cause the program to crash, but you can easily rerun and use snipping tool instead.